The Misconceptions . . .

 Wrong.
 Having only technical skills and avoiding development of your non-technical skills will be a limitation in your career.

 Why is this the case?
 Consider the following situations . . .

 You are asked to lead a project for which you are technically sound, but you are unable to give a coherent presentation or reporting of your project.
 Having technical skills is important, but you also need a way to give over this information to others.
 This can be to other engineers within the firm, but also to outsiders and non-engineers.

 Or consider a situation where you are looking for a new job where you can grow in your career development.
 If you have a limited network, then you are going to be constrained by the opportunities you have to use your technical skills.

 It’s really important to remember that your engineering degree is only a FOUNDATION for your career.
 Once you have that foundation in place, you will learn new technical and non-technical skills as you progress in your career that will really form the basis for a successful career.

-Here are two other articles I wrote that I recommend you read to continue your development of your non-technical skills:
+If you’re interested in diving into this a bit deeper, here are two other articles I wrote regarding development of your non-technical skills:

 - Why Public Speaking is the MOST IMPORTANT Skill for ALL engineers; Even if you don’t talk to groups

 - Want to be a successful engineer?
 Here are 4 non-technical habits every engineer should develop